 Benefits to You

 Get the great feeling of making a difference, being outdoors, learning new skills and meeting new people.
-Gain experience of organic growing and site maintenance to add to your CV.
+Gain experience of organic growing and site maintenance.
 Certificates can be issued to confirm your time with us.

 Benefits to the Community